greenwayRocks/IntrusionDectectionSystem/README.md

 # implemented using scikit-learn library
 # pip install scikit-learn
 # python **/spam_filter.py
+# use jupyter notebook too! (that .ipynb file)
 ```

     Inside spam_emails_data, we have spams and hams, that are supposed to train the system.
-    The data returned seems really fine.
+    The returned results seem good.

 ![spam_filter](https://github.com/greenwayRocks/IntrusionDetectionSystem/blob/master/screen/spam_filter.png)

 **Note** -- Does this not require some frontend for good implementation?
 Sure does.
-Working on it!
+Working on our Django App!

 <hr>
 **:: Visit **